sabob/kudu/README.md

 ------
 Kudu includes a router that maps url paths to controllers.

-The application routes are specified as an object with key/value pairs where each key is the name of the route and the value is the route.
+The application routes are specified as an object with key/value pairs where each key is the name of the route and the value is the route itself, which consists of a url _path_ and _controller_.

 For example: